William Beveridge: Personal life

 Beveridge married the mathematician Janet Philip, daughter of William Philip and widow of David Mair, in 1942.
 They had worked together in the civil service and at LSE, and she was instrumental in the drafting and publicising of the Beveridge Report.

 He died at his home on 16 March 1963, aged 84, and was buried in Thockrington churchyard, on the Northumbrian moors.
 His barony became extinct upon his death.
 His last words were "I have a thousand things to do".

 Commemoration

 Beveridge Street in the Christchurch Central City was named for William Beveridge.
 It was one of 120 streets that were renamed in 1948 by Peter Fraser's Labour Government of New Zealand.

 In November 2018, English Heritage unveiled a blue plaque commemorating Beveridge at 27 Bedford Gardens in Campden Hill, London W8 7EF where he lived from 1914 until 1921.

-University College, Oxford's society for students studying and tutors involved in the study of Philosophy, Politics and Economics was recently renamed the Beveridge Society in his honour.
+University College, Oxford's society for students studying and tutors involved in the study of Philosophy, Politics and Economics was renamed the Beveridge Society in his honour.